Ragtime · Blues · Hot Piano

 [ABD 95-96]

 Even though Cooke had been a published ragtime composer for several years, it was as leader of his own orchestra that was featured regularly at Paddy Harmon’s Dreamland Café in Chicago from 1922 until 1927 that he is best remembered in the jazz world.
 The Dreamland catered for high class patrons who enjoyed the good food and alcohol served there in addition to the music.
-Generally billed as “Doc” Cook [sic], his Dreamland Orchestra was a large one for the time, with up to sixteen or more musicians and was very popular, one newspaper headlining “Doc Cook’s Dreamland Ballroom’s Orchestra Breaks Records at the Dreamland”.
+Generally billed as “Doc” Cook [sic], his Dreamland Orchestra was a large one for the time, with up to sixteen or more musicians and was very popular, one newspaper headlining, “Doc Cook’s Dreamland Ballroom’s Orchestra Breaks Records at the Dreamland”.
 [DCJ 20] Although he was a pianist, Cooke apparently didn’t feature himself on that instrument, choosing instead to conduct, take care of musical direction duties and play the organ.

-Jazz greats such as Freddie Keppard, Jimmie Noone, Johnny St. Cyr, Andrew Hilaire and George Mitchell all played with Cooke’s orchestra during the time he was associated with the Dreamland and Mitchell, St. Cyr and Hilaire were members around the same time that they worked on the first series of Jelly Roll Morton’s Red Hot Peppers records for Victor in the latter quarter of 1926.
-Cooke’s orchestra also recorded Morton’s Sidewalk Blues in December 1926, some months after the famous Morton version.
+[RHP] Cooke’s orchestra also recorded Morton’s Sidewalk Blues in December 1926, some months after the famous Morton version.
 The orchestra first recorded in 1924, but apart from the ensemble playing moving up a gear in the final moments of some of the tunes, and some good solos from Keppard and Noone, these sides are for the most part dull and over-arranged.
 By 1926 though, Cooke’s records had much more swing to them, with Noone sounding great on clarinet and Keppard’s powerful playing on Messin’ Around with the small group Cookie’s Gingersnaps and the full orchestra’s Here Comes the Hot Tamale Man being particularly notable.

 After the Dreamland association ended, Doc Cooke led his orchestra at other Chicago establishments until he moved to New York in 1930.
 From this time, he worked as staff arranger at the famous film corporation R.K.O. and at Radio City Music Hall, doing similar work up into the early 1940s, at which time had his own company “New Day — Music Arranging Bureau” located at 1674 Broadway, New York.
-Cooke composed many ragtime tunes, including the famous Blame it on the Blues (1914).
-He was also a member of ASCAP and worked on arrangements and compositions for many shows over the years.
-Doc Cooke retired and moved to New Jersey in the 1940s.
-He died in Wurtsboro, New York on 25th December 1958.
+Cooke’s arranging work at Radio City was respected and appreciated, particularly at the 1939 World’s Fair, as reported in The Chicago Defender article titled, “Charlie Cook Is The Man At Radio City”.

 © May 2007 Brian Goggin